Aircraft Excise Tax

 Excise tax is levied on every purchase transaction, with trade‐in allowance of another aircraft or licensed motor vehicle allowed.
 Non‐residents who bring to the state aircraft for commercial use which have not been previously registered in North Dakota may be subject to the excise tax on the value of the aircraft.
 North Dakota has reciprocity with all States on sales or excise taxes except Alaska, Delaware, Montana, New Hampshire, Oregon, Texas and West Virginia.

-A purchaser of airplanes who is licensed as a Dealer of airplanes, who uses such property solely for demonstration or display and for which no charge is made while holding it for sale in the regular course of business, is not subject to the excise tax.
+A purchaser of an aircraft who is licensed as an Aircraft Dealer within North Dakota, and who uses such property solely for demonstration or display and for which no charge is made while holding it for sale in the regular course of business, is not subject to the excise tax.

 Exemptions from aircraft excise tax are as follows: